claytonm/6005/README.md

 This project synthesized all perviously class material and required a substantial amount of design and planning.
 Plan before you code!

 ## Problem Set 5: Networks
 This problem set is about distributing computations over a network through processes and sockets.
 We make two client/server programs.
 The first is a simple echo server that prints back input from the user verbatim.
 The second is a more interesting protocol: the client accepts an integer as input from the user, connects to several servers, and distributes prime number finding to each of those servers.

+## Problem Set 6: Threadsafe Minesweeper
+This problem is about implementing thread-safe data structures.
+We implement the game Minesweeper across a server that accepts multiple clients who can play the same minesweeper board simultaneously.